nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_04.md

 ### 🟣 QUESTION: Could we think of `dt` in our movement calculation like mangroves that balance the impact of tsunami waves?

+- - Just as mangroves help absorb and smooth out the force of waves hitting the shore, does dt help make the player’s movement smooth and consistent, no matter how fast or slow the game is running?

+###    ✅ chatgpt:

+- - Absolutely!